 After that we select our variables so that we can use the values in our code.

-This component will be outputting data, so we will have to add outputs for our 4 weather attributes:
+This component will be outputting data, so we will have to add outputs for our four weather attributes:

-Now, we are ready to open up the script editor.
-First we have to add the Web.Extensions reference.
+Now, we are ready to open the script editor.
+First, we must add the Web.Extensions reference.